A comparison theorem for semi-abelian schemes over a smooth curve: The comparison theorem

 \emph{Claim}.
 The image of the bottom (resp. top) horizontal arrow in (\ref{squio}) identifies canonically with $i_*Lie^{syn}(D)$ (resp. $\smash{\cal Ext^1_{(X/\Sigma_1)_{crys,syn}}(G^*,\Ga)}$). \petit

 Let us prove the first part of the claim.
-To begin with, we notice that the monomorphism induces a monomomorphism of $\O$-modules on $X_{syn}$.
-The claim concerning the image of the top arrow then follows from the commutative diagram since the arrow denoted $ch$ is monomorphic by \ref{lemcomp33} \ref{lemcomp33ii}.
-Note that the bottom arrow denoted $C^{-1}$ uses the isomorphism $\epsilon^*i_*\simeq i_*\epsilon^*$ of \ref{lemsyn} \ref{lemsyni}.
+To begin with, we notice that the monomorphism induces a monomorphism of $\O$-modules on $X_{syn}$.
+The claim concerning the image of the top arrow then follows from the commutative diagram since the arrow denoted $ch$ is monomorphic by Lem. \ref{lemcomp33} \ref{lemcomp33ii}.
+Note that the bottom arrow denoted $C^{-1}$ uses the isomorphism $\epsilon^*i_*\simeq i_*\epsilon^*$ of Lem. \ref{lemsyn} \ref{lemsyni}.